zyy757/Juy/README.md

 Juy
 ===

-Juy is a free app that containing all code that i have to share and .
+Juy is part of my work that containing all code that i have to share .

 Juy-Team's Homepage : http://www.just-for-you.org